 - It will be very difficult if not impossible to find mechanical help and parts if your RV breaks down.

 - Should you run out of gas and are stranded somewhere, you’re a sitting duck for every nefarious person who wants what you have.

 - As long as the rule of law is in place, carrying firearms through different states may or may not be legal.
 A multi-state concealed carry license is desirable.

 - This applies to summer heat as well.
-Battery powered fans can help, along with tips for staying cool in primitive conditions, but the fact is that overwhelming heat is deadly.
+Battery-powered fans can help, along with tips for staying cool in primitive conditions.
+However, the fact is that overwhelming heat is deadly.